vlavrenenko-hacken/evm-puzzles-extended-version/README.md

 # EVM puzzles

 A collection of EVM puzzles.
-Each puzzle consists on sending a successful transaction to a contract.
+Each puzzle requires sending a successful transaction to a contract.
 The bytecode of the contract is provided, and you need to fill the transaction data that won't revert the execution.

 ## How to play